What Is the Best Fence Material for Canadian Weather?

 Why Vinyl Is a Strong Choice

-Vinyl is highly resistant to moisture, snow, and seasonal changes.
-It can easily be cleaned, does not rot and requires very minimal maintenance.
-That is a convenience to busy Canadian families.
+Vinyl offers excellent resistance to moisture, snow, and seasonal changes.
+It is easy to clean, does not rot, and requires very little maintenance.
+For busy Canadian families, that convenience matters.

 Best Overall Recommendation